davidbuckingham2/Data-Portfolio/README.md

 **Technology**: Python, Pandas, Numpy, Seaborn, Matplotlib.

-**Conclusion:** The factors contributing to the success of a movie are votes and budget as they have the highest correlation.
+**Key Findings:** The factors contributing to the success of a movie are votes and budget as they have the highest correlation.
 It was also determined that, despite my own hypothesis, the Company, Movie name, and Genre had no significant correlation to a movies success.

 ### Beer Data Analysis with Python <a name="beer-data-analysis"></a>
 **Code:** [Beer Data Analysis](https://github.com/davidbuckingham2/Beer-Data-Analysis/tree/main)